bsathian/SDL/README.md

 ### SDL Refactored code

 Instructions
 1. Clone the `balajiCUDA` branch of the `TrackLooper` repository (https://github.com/bsathian/TrackLooper) recursively.
 This usually pulls the latest commit from this `SDL` repository.
-If not, clone this repository separately
+If not, clone this repository separately, replacing the `SDL` folder in the TrackLooper repository
 2. Run `source setup.sh` in the TrackLooper folder (one level above after cloning).
 This sets up the environment.
 3. `make` once inside the `SDL` folder to create the `sdl.so` shared object
 4. `make` outside in the parent `TrackLooper` folder to create the executable called `doAnalysis` inside the `bin` folder